What Do You Wear To No-Gi Jiu-Jitsu Class? | No-Gi BJJ Checklist

 BJJ Headgear ( Optional )

-Headgear will help protect you from getting cauliflower ear.
-Some people might like this look but cauliflower ear can have negative health consequences.
-So if you want to avoid trouble then you might consider getting some BJJ headgear.
+So if you want to avoid it then you might consider getting some BJJ headgear.
 My favorite headgear for rolling is the Ultra Soft Matman Headgear.

 Unlike some headgear, it has padding and makes rolling better for you and your rolling partner.
 Do not get wrestling headgear with hard plastic that can cause damage to your rolling partners.